RobMeades/ioc-client/README.md

 `sudo apt-get install ppp wvdial`

 Edit the file `/etc/wvdial.conf` for your modem.
-For my u-blox modem (on a Hologram USB stick with a Hologram SIM) I used:
+For my u-blox modem (on a Hologram USB stick with a Hologram SIM and hence a `hologram` APN) I used:

 ```
 [Dialer Defaults]